matthewwall/weert/API.md

 | `match`  | string | `latest`     | Use latest value in database.                          |

 If the query `match` is `lastBefore` or `firstAfter`, then an exact match is not necessary.
-Instead, the last location before, or after, (respectively) the given `timestamp` is returned.
+Instead, the last location before, or after (respectively), the given `timestamp` is returned.
 If the query `match` is `latest`, then *:timestamp* is ignored.

 *Return status*